General information

 (information taken from Wikipedia)

-Eight-year primary school
+Eight-year elementary school

-Especially in rural areas, many primary schools were maintained according to the Harambee principle, which means that parents financed them themselves through donations.
+In rural areas in particular, many primary schools were run according to theHarambee principle, meaning that parents financed them themselves through donations.
 These schools were poor in every respect.
-This situation only improved when in 2003 the government Kibaki fulfilled its election promise and abolished school fees for primary schools.
-This enabled access to education for children from poorer families for the first time.
-Within a year, 1.7 million more children went to school.
-However, there has been no investment in the education sector and the school system is barely able to cope with the increasing number of students.
+The situation only improved when, in 2003, theKibaki government fulfilleditselection promise and abolished school fees for primary schools.
+This gave children from poorer families access to education for the first time.
+Within a year, 1.7 million more children were attending school.
+However, investment in the education sector has been lacking, and the school system is barely able to cope with the increasing number of pupils.

-The teacher-pupil ratio has deteriorated to 1:100, making good quality teaching almost impossible.
-Moreover, the number of teachers is continuously decreasing.
-And those who want a halfway acceptable teacher-pupil ratio for their children, with the resulting better learning success, and who are not content to let their children move up one grade only according to paper, are still forced to send their children to one of the many public schools for the corresponding school fees.
-These include numerous schools run by BIA.
+The teacher-student ratio has deteriorated to 1:100, making it virtually impossible to provide high-quality teaching.
+In addition, the number of teachers is steadily declining.
+Parents who desire a reasonably acceptable teacher-student ratio for their children, with the resulting improvement in learning outcomes, and who are not satisfied with simply advancing their children to the next grade on paper, are still compelled to send their children to one of the many private schools at a corresponding tuition cost.
+These include numerousBIA schools.
 The operation of these schools is controversial.

 Secondary schools

-Vocational training
+vocational training

-Vocational training, as it is known in Germany, for example, according to the dual system or in vocational schools, does not exist in Kenya.
-There is some kind of training in the company (in-service training) or at one of the numerous private institutes in the cities.
-There, for example, car mechanics, hairdressers or computer specialists are trained.
-All these training courses cost money.
-A hardware specialist, for example, is trained in Nairobi for 2,000 euros in 18 months.
-Such training increases the chances on the free market enormously.
+Vocational training, as it is widely known in Germany, for example, under the dual system or in vocational schools, does not exist in Kenya.
+A type of training is available in the workplace (in-service training) or at one of the numerous private institutes in the cities.
+These institutes train car mechanics, hairdressers, and computer specialists, among others.
+All of these training programs cost money.
+A hardware specialist, for example, can be trained in Nairobi for €2,000 over 18 months.
+Such training greatly increases one's chances on the free market.